Travel insurance provides financial protection against risks associated with travelling and going on holiday.

 If you have or have had cancer, you are generally considered more likely make a claim on your travel insurance, so the price you are quoted can be higher.

 Sometimes, travel insurance can be a significant cost of the holiday.
-Some providers might not offer you insurance at all.

 This can feel like a setback at what might already be a challenging time, but there are things you can do that might help you find more affordable travel insurance.